top of page

 5. Retirement: End of an Era

-This retirement also strips the IAF to its lowest combat strength in decades, underscoring the urgency for replacements like the Tejas Mk‑1A
+• This retirement also strips the IAF of its lowest combat strength in decades, underscoring the urgency for replacements like the Tejas Mk‑1A.

 Summary Table: MiG-21 Key Facts